COS301-SE-2023/Avalanche/readme.md

 # Avalanche
 COS301 Capstone Project for [Domain Name Services (Pty) Ltd](https://dns.business/).

 Avalanche is a data analytics tool with flavor as an information management system that is built around the Snowflake® data warehouse.
-Avalanche will enhance customers of DNS products and services by providing business analytic information, such as projected growth, enhancing the view of investments and to domain registrars’ customers and non-DNS customers alike .
+Avalanche will enhance customers of DNS products and services by providing business analytic information, such as projected growth, enhancing the view of investments and to domain registrars’ customers and non-DNS customers alike.

 ## Team Members
 - Mark Botros (u21448109)